NEAT: Neighborhood-Guided, Efficient, Autoregressive Set Transformer for 3D Molecular Generation: Implementation details

-The QM9 dataset was retrieved from the figshare repository of \citet{raw_qm9_data} and initially comprised 133,885 molecules.
-The repository additionally provides a list of 3,054 molecule IDs for which OpenBabel failed to infer correct bonds from the XYZ geometry files.
-Following prior work \cite{Hoogeboom2022EDM, Cheng2025Quetzal}, we excluded these molecules.
+The QM9 dataset was retrieved from the figshare repository of \citet{raw_qm9_data}, licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 (CC BY-NC-SA 4.0) international license.
+The repository comprises 133,885 molecules and additionally provides a list of 3,054 molecule IDs for which OpenBabel failed to infer correct bonds from the XYZ geometry files.
+Following prior work \citep{Hoogeboom2022EDM, Cheng2025Quetzal}, we excluded these molecules.
 Because the dataset is distributed as XYZ files without explicit bond annotations, and our neighborhood-guidance strategy requires bond information, we reconstructed bonds for each molecule using RDKit (MolFromXYZBlock together with rdDetermineBonds).
 Bond assignment failed for 6810 molecules, yielding a processed dataset of 124,021 small molecules.
 We randomly split these into 100,000/11,619/12,402 molecules for the training/validation/test sets, respectively.
-While some prior works on 3D molecular generation obtained QM9 via the MoleculeNet project \cite{wu2018moleculenet} rather than the original repository \cite{raw_qm9_data}, we decided against using the MoleculeNet files.
+While some prior works on 3D molecular generation obtained QM9 via the MoleculeNet project \citep{wu2018moleculenet} rather than the original repository \citep{raw_qm9_data}, we decided against using the MoleculeNet files.
 Although they include bond information, the procedure used to determine bonds is not documented, and a non-negligible fraction of molecules in that distribution are charged.
-This conflicts with the original QM9 specification \cite{Ramakrishnan2014QM9}, which describes the dataset as comprising \textit{neutral} molecules with up to nine heavy atoms (C, N, O, F), excluding hydrogen atoms.
+This conflicts with the original QM9 specification \citep{Ramakrishnan2014QM9}, which describes the dataset as comprising \textit{neutral} molecules with up to nine heavy atoms (C, N, O, F), excluding hydrogen atoms.

-The GEOM-Drugs dataset was obtained from the FlowMol project’s data repository \cite{Dunn2025FlowMol} as distributed by \citet{raw_geom_data}.
+The GEOM-Drugs dataset was obtained from the FlowMol project’s data repository \citep{Dunn2025FlowMol} as distributed by \citet{raw_geom_data}.
+This dataset is licensed under a Creative Commons Attribution 4.0 (CC BY 4.0) international license.
 The files provide a predefined train/validation/test split totaling 304,313 molecules, which we adopted unchanged.
 We removed 35 molecules that failed RDKit sanitization.
 For molecules comprising multiple disconnected fragments, we retained only the largest fragment by atom count.
 Following \citet{Vignac2023MiDi}, we used up to five low-energy conformations per molecule.
 After preprocessing, the dataset contained 243,541/30,430/30,432 molecules and 1,172,436/146,394/146,788 conformations in the train/validation/test splits, respectively.